wp-plugins/wp-conditional-captcha/readme.txt

 Tested up to: 3.0
 Stable tag: trunk

 Asks commenters to complete a simple CAPTCHA if a spam detection plugin thinks their comment is spam.
-If they fail, the comment is automatically deleted.
 Currently supports Akismet and TypePad AntiSpam.

 == Description ==